sydneyrenee/Thea-Code/CONTRIBUTING.md

-# Contributing to Roo Code
+# Contributing to Thea Code

-We're thrilled you're interested in contributing to Roo Code.
-Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Roo Code smarter!
+We're thrilled you're interested in contributing to Thea Code.
+Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Thea Code smarter!
 To keep our community vibrant and welcoming, all members must adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Join Our Community

-We strongly encourage all contributors to join our [Discord community](https://discord.gg/roocode)!
+We strongly encourage all contributors to join our [Discord community](https://discord.gg/thea-placeholder)!
 Being part of our Discord server helps you:

 - Get real-time help and guidance on your contributions
 - Connect with other contributors and core team members
 - Stay updated on project developments and priorities
-- Participate in discussions that shape Roo Code's future
+- Participate in discussions that shape Thea Code's future
 - Find collaboration opportunities with other developers

 ## Reporting Bugs or Issues

-Bug reports help make Roo Code better for everyone!
-Before creating a new issue, please [search existing ones](https://github.com/RooVetGit/Roo-Code/issues) to avoid duplicates.
-When you're ready to report a bug, head over to our [issues page](https://github.com/RooVetGit/Roo-Code/issues/new/choose) where you'll find a template to help you with filling out the relevant information.
+Bug reports help make Thea Code better for everyone!
+Before creating a new issue, please [search existing ones](https://github.com/sydneyrenee/Thea-Code/issues) to avoid duplicates.
+When you're ready to report a bug, head over to our [issues page](https://github.com/sydneyrenee/Thea-Code/issues/new/choose) where you'll find a template to help you with filling out the relevant information.

 <blockquote class='warning-note'>
-     🔐 <b>Important:</b> If you discover a security vulnerability, please use the <a href="https://github.com/RooVetGit/Roo-Code/security/advisories/new">Github security tool to report it privately</a>.
+     🔐 <b>Important:</b> If you discover a security vulnerability, please use the <a href="https://github.com/sydneyrenee/Thea-Code/security/advisories/new">Github security tool to report it privately</a>.
 </blockquote>

 ## Deciding What to Work On

 Looking for a good first contribution?
-Check out issues in the "Issue [Unassigned]" section of our [Roo Code Issues](https://github.com/orgs/RooVetGit/projects/1) Github Project.
+Check out issues in the "Issue [Unassigned]" section of our [Thea Code Issues](https://github.com/orgs/sydneyrenee/projects/1) Github Project.
 These are specifically curated for new contributors and areas where we'd love some help!

-We also welcome contributions to our [documentation](https://docs.roocode.com/)!
-Whether it's fixing typos, improving existing guides, or creating new educational content - we'd love to build a community-driven repository of resources that helps everyone get the most out of Roo Code.
-You can click "Edit this page" on any page to quickly get to the right spot in Github to edit the file, or you can dive directly into https://github.com/RooVetGit/Roo-Code-Docs.
+We also welcome contributions to our [documentation](https://docs.thea-placeholder.com/)!
+Whether it's fixing typos, improving existing guides, or creating new educational content - we'd love to build a community-driven repository of resources that helps everyone get the most out of Thea Code.
+You can click "Edit this page" on any page to quickly get to the right spot in Github to edit the file, or you can dive directly into https://github.com/sydneyrenee/Thea-Code-Docs.

-If you're planning to work on a bigger feature, please create a [feature request](https://github.com/RooVetGit/Roo-Code/discussions/categories/feature-requests?discussions_q=is%3Aopen+category%3A%22Feature+Requests%22+sort%3Atop) first so we can discuss whether it aligns with Roo Code's vision.
+If you're planning to work on a bigger feature, please create a [feature request](https://github.com/sydneyrenee/Thea-Code/discussions/categories/feature-requests?discussions_q=is%3Aopen+category%3A%22Feature+Requests%22+sort%3Atop) first so we can discuss whether it aligns with Thea Code's vision.
 You may also want to check our [Project Roadmap](#project-roadmap) below to see if your idea fits with our strategic direction.

 ## Project Roadmap

-Roo Code has a clear development roadmap that guides our priorities and future direction.
+Thea Code has a clear development roadmap that guides our priorities and future direction.
 Understanding our roadmap can help you:

 - Align your contributions with project goals
 - Identify areas where your expertise would be most valuable